kraigb/vs-product-guide/src/pages/DevOps and ALM/index.md

 ### *Team Foundation Server only*

 - **Expanded Basic license:** users with a Basic license to Team Foundation Server have access to Web-based test execution, team rooms, work item chart authoring, and agile portfolio planning tools.
-This means that all teams of five or fewer members with a "Basic" license have access to these features using Team Web Access for free, while larger teams can access this functionality at a much lower price point.
+This means that all teams of five or fewer members with a "Basic" license have access to these features using the web portal for free, while larger teams can access this functionality at a much lower price point.

 - **Project Server Extensions:** TFS Extensions for Project Server enables integration with Project Server 2013.
 These extensions are similar to the SharePoint Extensions for Team Foundation Server 2013 and need to be installed on all of the front end servers in your SharePoint farm that is supporting Project Server 2013.
 The Extensions enable teams to create Enterprise Project Plans in Project Server 2013 and sync data between it and Team Projects in TFS.
 To obtain these extensions, visit the [Downloads page](http://go.microsoft.com/fwlink/?LinkId=517106) and expand the TFS 2015 section.